UtkarshTheWise/Swolo/README.md

 -   `README.md`: This file.
 -   `script.js`: Handles all core JavaScript logic, API calls, and UI interactions.
 -   `style.css`: Manages all styling and layout, including the retro synthwave aesthetic.
--   `vaporwave-bg.js`: A dedicated script for the background effects.

 ***